 The key pros and cons of both methods are as follows:

-From a developer’s perspective, debt finance is likely to lead to a greater return from the development provided it can find a willing buyer.
+From a developer’s perspective, debt finance is likely to lead to a greater return from the development provided; it can find a willing buyer.
 By using the debt to complete and finalise the development, the developer can bring the completed development to the open market and sell it by way of auction to the highest bidder.

-On a forward funding deal the yield is usually agreed at the outset and the total return for the developer will often be lower, to reflect the risk element that the funder has taken on by having to fund the development itself.
+On a forward funding deal, the yield is usually agreed at the outset, and the total return for the developer will often be lower, to reflect the risk element that the funder has taken on by having to fund the development itself.

-Forward Funding wins out here.
+Forward funding wins out here.
 By tying up a funder at the outset, the developer has certainty that the construction phase is paid for.
-Depending on the deal structure and timing, a forward funding deal may also allow the developer to claim sub-sale relief on SDLT; on some larger properties this can represent a significant saving and a nice addition in the profit column for a developer.
+Depending on the deal structure and timing, a forward funding deal may also allow the developer to claim sub-sale relief on SDLT; on some larger properties, this can represent a significant saving and a nice addition in the profit column for a developer.

-Under a debt deal the developer is reliant on finding a willing buyer when the completed development goes onto the market.
-Until the development has been sold the developer is left on the hook paying interest to the debt financier and could be faced with the choice of having to reduce the asking price and lowering its return or waiting longer and seeing if anyone will come forward with an offer whilst the interest payments nibble away at the profit margin.
+Under a debt deal, the developer is reliant on finding a willing buyer when the completed development goes onto the market.
+Until the development has been sold the developer is left on the hook paying interest to the debt financier and could be faced with the choice of having to reduce the asking price and lowering its return or waiting longer and seeing if anyone will come forward with an offer while the interest payments nibble away at the profit margin.

-As with all commercial deals, the balance for the developer to strike is one between risk and reward.
+As with all commercial property deals, the balance for the developer to strike is one between risk and reward.